jhofseth/QED-Vacuum-Thrust-Control/README.md

 **For more on environmental interactions:**
 - [Interaction Mechanisms](docs/mechanism.md) - How the QED vacuum thrust system interacts with aerodynamic, hydrodynamic, and acoustic barriers

-**For a case study of MADA emitters and QED vacuum propulsion in action:**
-- [Aviano UAP Analysis](docs/Aviano-UAP-Analysis.md) documenting 2005 footage from near Aviano NATO Air Base in Italy

 <p align="right">(<a href="#top">back to top</a>)</p>